 The specimen is mounted on a vertical surface with, initially, the plane through the live socket contacts horizontal.
 The face to be tested shall be in a vertical position and parallel to the vertical mounting surface.

-The device is then fully-engaged, and a force of 5 N is applied in a vertically downward direction.
+The device is then fully engaged, and a force of 5 N is applied in a vertically downward direction.

 The device is removed after 1 min and the adaptor is turned 90° on the mounting surface.
 The test is made four times, the adaptor being turned 90° after each engagement.
 During the test the device shall not come out.
 The test is repeated for each socket-outlet part of the adaptor.